William Wilson (short story): Adaptations

 In 1976 the BBC anthology series Centre Play aired an adaptation written by Hugh Whitemore featuring Norman Eshley as the title character along with Stephen Murray, Anthony Daniels, and Robert Tayman.

 In 1976, British filmmaker Peter de Rome made a loose adaptation of the story with his second and final feature, The Destroying Angel, a hybrid of horror movie and gay porn film, produced by New York studio Hand in Hand Films.
-The film is about a man on sabbatical from seminary who experiences inner conflict between his sexual desires and his call to the cloth, which is made manifest through the appearances of his doppelganger.
+The film is about a man on sabbatical from seminary who experiences inner conflict between his sexual desires and his call to the cloth, which is made manifest through the appearances of his doppelgänger.
 The stabbing scene in Poe's story is the one moment that is directly paralleled in the film.
 Peter de Rome said he was inspired to make this film when he saw a portrait of Poe and realized that Poe was, essentially, visually his own doppelganger.

-In 1979, Ediciones De La Urraca in Argentina published a comic adaptation in El Pendulo #2 (October 1979).
+In 1979, Ediciones de la Urraca in Argentina published a comic adaptation in El Péndulo #2 (October 1979).
 Adaptation was by Guillermo Saccomanno, art was by Alberto Breccia.
-This was reprinted by Les Humanoides Associes in France in Le Coeur Revelator (1992 and September 1995) and by Doedyeeditores in Argentina in El Gato Negro Y Outras Historias (2011).
+This was reprinted by Les Humanoïdes Associés in France in Le Cœur révélateur (1992 and September 1995) and by Doedyeeditores in Argentina in El gato negro y otras historias (2011).

 In 1979, Bloch Editores S.A. in Brazil published a comic adaptation in Aventuras Macabras #12 (1979).
-The adaptation and art were by Jose Menezes.
+The adaptation and art were by José Menezes.

-In 1999, Spanish director Jorge Dayas released a 35 mm animated short film, awarded in Animadrid 2000 and Malaga Film Festival.
+In 1999, Spanish director Jorge Dayas released a 35 mm animated short film, awarded in Animadrid 2000 and Málaga Film Festival.

 References in other works

 There are strains of the story of "William Wilson" in Andrew Taylor's "The American Boy", in which Edgar Allan Poe himself is featured as a character.

 Nabokov's Lolita has been cited as at least a parody of the story.

 In Jean-Luc Godard's 1963 film Pierrot Le Fou, the main character, Ferdinand, summarizes the story as an example of things that he and the other protagonist, Marianne, could perform to earn money.

-Paul Auster's novel The New York Trilogy features a character named Quinn who writes under the pseudonym "William Wilson."
+Paul Auster's novel The New York Trilogy features a character named Quinn who writes under the pseudonym "William Wilson".
 The novel uses intertextuality to explore the nature of identity and reality.

-In Stephen King’s novel The Outsider, the detective character Anderson draws a parallel between the case he investigates and Poe’s story William Wilson.
+In Stephen King's novel The Outsider, the detective character Anderson draws a parallel between the case he investigates and Poe's story "William Wilson".
 Stephen King also told the media that the novel is partly inspired by this story.
 King also refers to "William Wilson" in his 1980 novel Firestarter, in which a man subjected to mind control begins dangerously obsessing over the Poe story.